ramavs2809/CP-SoC-25/README.md

 Bit manipulation,
 Number Theory.

-This the the repo for the full project, so I will be updating it everyday.
+This is the the repo for the full project, so I will be updating it everyday.